lqdev/luisquintanilla.me/_src/about.md

 ## What I use

-For a list of technologies, products, apps, and services I use in my day-to-day, check out my [uses page](/uses).
+For a list of technologies, products, apps, and services I use in my day-to-day, check out my [Uses page](/uses).

 ## How this site is built